AGRICULTURE: WORK IN THE WTO

-At the 2015 WTO Nairobi Ministerial Conference, WTO members adopted a historic decision to eliminate agricultural export subsidies and to set disciplines on export measures with equivalent effect.
-Under this decision, export subsidies will be eliminated by developed countries immediately, except for a handful of agriculture products, while developing countries have longer periods to do so.
+At the 10th WTO Ministerial Conference in Nairobi, WTO members adopted a historic decision to eliminate agricultural export subsidies and to set disciplines on export measures with equivalent effect.
+Under this decision, export subsidies were to be eliminated by developed countries immediately, except for a handful of agriculture products, while developing countries had longer periods to do so.

 By eliminating export subsidies, WTO members delivered a key target of the Sustainable Development Goal on Zero Hunger.
 It will help to level the playing field for farmers around the world, particularly those in poor countries which cannot compete with rich countries that artificially boost their exports through subsidies.